kekn9ne/Reddit-to-Instagram/README.md

 # Reddit-to-Instagram
 Reddit-to-Instagram allows you to get hot/top/new/rising posts from various subreddits and repost them to your Instagram account automataically. **Don't you ever use your main Instagram account with this bot.
-What this bot does is agains the Instagram's rules and your account may get banned.
+What this bot does is against the Instagram's rules and your account may get banned.
 So, use another account.**

 ## Usage